TheRealGitCub/adp-etime-api/README.md

 | `missed-punch`	  | **Untested Method**<br /> Check if the user has missed a punch in the current pay period |  `{"missedPunch":false}` |
 | `approve-timecard`  | **Untested Method**<br /> Submit the user's timecard for manager approval | `{status: "[OK/FAILED]" [, message: ""]}` |

+## Disclaimer
+ADP and Enterprise eTime are registered trademarks of ADP, LLC.
+ADP eTime API and Kobi Tate (TheRealGitCub) are NOT affiliated with ADP, LLC.
+This software is NOT associated with nor endorsed by ADP, LLC.
+Use of this API may violate ADP eTime terms and conditions.
+Developer assumes no responsibility for any repercussions from the use of the software.
+Use at your own risk.

 ```
 Software licensed under Apache v2.
 ADP and Enterprise eTime are registered